Mouhaned-55/Mouhaned-55/README.md

 🚀 Here's what you should know about me:

 ## 📱 Mobile App Magician
 I breathe life into ideas by transforming them into stunning mobile apps.
-My toolset includes  Kotlin, Flutter, KMM and a touch of pure magic.
+My toolset includes :

-## 💻 Tech Stack
 - Kotlin for Android.
 - Flutter for cross-platform magic.
-- Kotlin Multiplatform Mobile (KMM) for efficient cross-platform apps..
+- Kotlin Multiplatform Mobile (KMM) for efficient cross-platform apps.
+- A touch of pure magic.

 ## 💡 Innovative Problem Solver
 I love tackling challenges head-on and finding creative solutions to problems.
 Debugging is like a puzzle to me, and I won't rest until I've cracked it.